 The modern state of recruiting is rapidly evolving.
 Traditional interview methods remain viable today as they have always been.
 However, they are progressively moving slower compared to the newest wave of digital hiring solutions that have appeared over the last few years.
 As such, companies that still rely heavily on traditional interviews without supplementing them with interview solutions are seeing more and more recruiter burnout as a result.
 The strain to remain competitive without modern help is becoming too much.

-One such tool that has appeared in recent years is the one-way interview also known as an asynchronous interview.
+One such tool that has appeared in recent years is the virtual interview also known as an asynchronous interview.
 Which naturally brings us to the question, “What is an asynchronous interview?”

 Simply put, asynchronous means two events occurring at separate times.
 An asynchronous interview is an interview with two separate responses, the first from the recruiter and the second from the candidate.